quattor/quattor.github.com/_aquilon/configuration.md

 Aquilon must also know about the valid OS for each archetype (you can declare several).
 An OS has a name and a version.

-To create an OS object for CentOS 7.x for the archetype `linux`, use the following command:
+To create an OS object for CentOS 7.x for the archetype `web_servers`, use the following command:

     ```bash
-    aq add_os --osname centos --osversion 7.x --archetype linux
+    aq add_os --osname centos --osversion 7.x --archetype web_servers
     ```